it-projects-llc/addons-dev/website_sale_cache/README.rst

 before updating the cache for each worker.
 Once the latter is done, the page will be loading faster, as far as the advantages of caching allow.

-The speed increase will be absent at the first load, because the data has not yet been cached.
-Also when updating the list of categories (deleting a category, updating or creating a new one), the cache will be updated, which will also cause an absent of speed increase at the first load after making changes.
+The speed is not increased at the first load, because the data has not been cached yet.
+After update the list of categories (deleting a category, updating or creating a new one), the cache is updated and once again the speed will increase only after the first load.

 Warning
 -------